Europe’s longest mountain range changes dramatically in the summer…

 6. Race Downhill on Your Mountain Bike

-Throughout the summer months, you’ll find plenty of downhill races for all ages and abilities.
-Verbier is a popular mountain bike destination for many.
-MTB Verbier offers tons of tours and package options for every riding ability from beginners to experts.
+Throughout the summer months, you’ll find plenty of downhill routes for all ages and abilities.
+Verbier and Crans Montana are popular mountain bike destinations for many.

-Every July, Grande Traversee des Hautes-Alpes is home to the five-stage Alps Epic Race where riders must cover between 50 and 70 kilometers across some of the hardest trails in the French Alps.
+Every summer, Grande Traversee des Hautes-Alpes is home to the five-stage Alps Epic Race where riders cover between 50 and 70 kilometers across some of the hardest trails in the French Alps.

-Crans Montana not only has a well-established network of 200 kilometres of road cycling routes, but also 177 marked mountain bike cross country and enduro routes and two downhill tracks including an incredible 2350m vertical descent down the valley to Sierre.
 Crans Montana is every cyclist’s dream destination in the Alps.
+It not only has a well-established network of 200 kilometres of road cycling routes, but also 177 marked mountain bike cross country and enduro routes and two downhill tracks including an incredible 2350m vertical descent down the valley to Sierre.

 7. White Water Raft the Mighty Alpine Rivers